-Measurement in Time Delayed Integration regime
+Measurement in Time Delay Integration regime

-Time Delayed Integration (TDI) is implemented for WidePIX CHROMATIC Single Row devices only and is available upon request.
+Time delay integration (TDI) is implemented for WidePIX CHROMATIC Single row devices only.
 TDI can be used for continuous scanning where, for example, samples move on a conveyor belt along the detector.

 To switch on / off this functionality click on More Measurement Settings button in the Measurement panel.
 New window will appear.
 Then check / uncheck Time Delayed Integration (TDI) checkbox in the Advanced Measurement Settings section on the first tab General.
 Confirm the change by clicking OK.